We would do well to remember that morals are not absolute, and that morality is not a measure of competence.

 This difference between intent and incompetence is why I’ve always felt that most drivers should not be imprisoned, but drivers who kill should be disqualified permanently.

 The law, the courts and the media need to understand the difference.

-But a revocation of a licence is simply pragmatic and sanguine.
+But the revocation of a licence is simply pragmatic and reasonable.
 A churchgoer who does not drive is no morally poorer than one who does.